2011 WPA World Nine-ball Championship: Double-elimination round

 The fourth day was devoted to second-round matches in the losers' bracket, with winners progressing and losers eliminated.
 All home Qatari players were eliminated from contention in the group stage; Mohanna Obaidly was beaten by Konstantin Stepanov 3–9, Taher Hussain lost to Tōru Kuribayashi 1–9, Waleed Majid was defeated by Hunter Lombardo 8–9, and Fawal Abdulatif lost to Naoyuki Ōi 9–6.
-The match between Antonio Gabica and Fu Jian-bo finished 9–8.
+The match between Antonio Gabica and Fu Jianbo finished 9–8.
 The Qatar-based Gabica had a 6–1 lead, but the Chinese won the next four racks.
 Gabica was first on the hill, but Fu won the next three racks.
 Gabica won the deciding rack to advance to the knockout stage.
 Ko Ping-chung and Kwang Yong exchanged leads in their match until Yong pulled ahead, 7–4.
 Ko tied the match 7–7, and won next two racks to qualify for the next round.
 Former two-time world champion Wu Jia-qing was beaten by Mariusz Skoneczny.
 The match was level at 8–8; but Wu missed the and allowed Skoneczny to pot the last two balls for a 9–8 win.